metaperl/flash-goban/README.md

 # Usage

 1. Open a shell
-2. Set your `PYTHONPATH` to the ogs-buddy cloned repo
+2. Startup the Anki flashcard software
-3. change directory to the ogs-buddy cloned repo
+3. Set your `PYTHONPATH` to `.`
-4. type `python bin\main.py` to start up OGS Buddy
+4. change directory to the flash-goban cloned repo
-5. Startup the Anki flashcard software
+5. type `python main.py` to start up Flash Goban
-6. Play a game in the browser window after logging in.
-Or alternatively browse to any game and then let the AI review it.
+6. Review a game in KaTrain
-7. When you see a position you want to remember, click "Make Flashcard".
-Remember: you click "make flashcard' when the screen is showing the analysis
+7. When you see a position you want to remember, ALT-TAB to Flash-Goban and click "Make Flashcard".
+You alt-tab and click "make flashcard' when the screen is showing the analysis

 # FAQ